19th CES contributes to building Delta Junction ice bridge

+Tucked away nearly 70 miles from Eielson Air Force Base, Alaska resides a sprawling air-to-ground range that provides Air Force aircrews advanced targeting training.

+Known as the Arkansas Target Range, this site provides air-to-ground training for F-16 Fighting Falcon aircraft from the 354th Fighter Wing and Red Flag-Alaska operations; featuring nearly two dozen mocked-up assets aircrews can conduct air-to-ground targeting training against.

-A Volvo grader and a CAT 950 Dozer are hauled from Eielson Air Force Base, Alaska, to Delta Junction, Alaska to be staged for the construction of the Delta Junction ice bridge, Jan.
-19, 2022.
-This year, the 354th Range Squadron, who is responsible for the largest over-land range in the Department of Defense, received augmented support from several civil engineer squadrons across the Air Force to construct the ice bridge.
-One of those squadrons called upon was LRAFB’s very own 19th Civil Engineer Squadron.
-(Courtesy photo)
+This year, the 354th Range Squadron, who is responsible for the largest over-land range in the Department of Defense, received augmented support from several civil engineer squadrons across the Air Force.
+One of those squadrons called upon was Little Rock AFB’s very own 19th Civil Engineer Squadron.

+With seasonal temperatures warmer than usual, the 354th RS determined that crossing the Delta River, which connects to the Arkansas Target Range, was not a viable option, requiring the need to construct a one mile ice bridge across the river to serve as the main supply route to the range.

+“A one-way trip from Eielson AFB to Arkansas Range is about 70 miles,” said Tech.
+Sgt.
+Dakota Long, 19th CES noncommissioned officer in charge of heavy equipment.
+“We made this trip five separate times hauling Aircraft Ground Equipment heaters, a grader, two bull-dozers, a fuel truck, a storage unit for materials and a loader.”

 |Date Taken: